sarahemm/ruby-zwave/README.md

 Any contributions must have public references for where the information obtained was found, if adding new protocol functionality.

-As of May 2014, this is under heavy development and still has frequent breaking API changes.
-Probably not ready for real use by anyone but me, yet.
+As of mid-2015 this is mostly abandoned since I've switched to an ASCII-based ZWave interface for my house, which https://github.com/sarahemm/ruby-zwaveascii supports instead.